lingyongyan/lingyongyan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Research Scientist and Staff Engineer at the Agent Team in Baidu, Beijing, working on advancing the understanding, collaboration, and evolution of LLM-based agents.
+I am currently a Research Scientist and Staff Engineer at the Agent Team in Baidu Search (Beijing), working on advancing the research and development in Large Language Models (LLMs) and LLM-based Agents.
-I received my Ph.D. from the Institute of Software, Chinese Academy of Sciences (ISCAS), under the supervision of Prof. Le Sun and Prof. Xianpei Han.
+I received my Ph.D. in 2021 from the Institute of Software, Chinese Academy of Sciences (ISCAS), under the supervision of Prof. Le Sun and Prof. Xianpei Han.
-My recent research interests include Large Language Models, Generative Agents, Model Alignment, and related topics.
+My recent research interests include Large Language Models, LLM-based Agents, Model Alignment, and other related topics.
 I have published over 20 papers at leading AI conferences, and my work received the Outstanding Paper Award at EMNLP 2023.

 ### 🔔Research Intern Recruitment🔔

-I am looking for self-motivated Ph.D. students to join the Baidu Agent Team as research interns.
+I am looking for self-motivated Ph.D. students to join us as research interns.
 If you are interested in Large Language Models and Artificial General Intelligence, feel free to send your resume to yanlingyong#baidu.com(#➡️at)!

 Recent News